-You may live in your dorm room during winter break (Dec 12- Jan 6) for no extra charge if you will be returning in for the spring semester.
-In order to stay in you residence hall during this time, please consult with the International Student Advisor.
-If you would like to live on-campus during the summer term (around April 29-August 17), and will be an NCC student that next fall, please contact the office of Residence Life and fill out an application for Summer Housing.
+You may live in your dorm room during winter break (Dec 16- Jan 10) for no extra charge if you will be returning for the spring semester.
+In order to stay in your residence hall during this time, please consult with the International Student Advisor.
+If you would like to live on-campus during the summer term (around May 7-August 20), and will be an NCC student that next fall, please contact the office of Residence Life and fill out an application for Summer Housing.
 There is an additional charge, not including meals or the technology fee and they may require you to be taking classes.
 International students may also request on-campus housing during Spring Break for no additional charge.